-- Allow yourself plenty of time to find a suitable home.
-If you are assisting a loved one in looking for a facility, include him or her in the selection process as much as possible.
-Consider his or her interests, ideas and wishes. - Ask friends, relatives, clergy, home health staff and physician about their experiences in particular facilities.
-If in the hospital, work with the Discharge Planner to find a facility. - Review the Inspections History of the facilities you are considering. - For nursing homes: www.medicare.gov/nursinghomecompare - For adult care homes: www2.ncdhhs.gov/dhsr/acls/star/search.asp - Contact the County Department of Social Services to determine if you qualify for financial aid.
+For adult care homes: www.ncdhhs.gov/dhsr/acls/star

+- Contact the County Department of Social Services to determine if you qualify for financial aid.
 An FL-2 form must be completed by a physician for all residents entering a nursing home or adult care home.
 FL-2 forms are available from DSS, hospitals or physicians offices. - Review the state inspection reports prepared by the Division of Health Services Regulation when evaluating nursing homes.
-If a nursing home is certified for Medicare and Medicaid, the inspection report should be posted in the facility. - Contact an Adult Home Specialist at your county Department of Social Services for information on adult care home inspection reports on specific adult care homes.
+If a nursing home is certified for Medicare and Medicaid, the inspection report should be posted in the facility.
+These reports are available at the office of the Regional Ombudsman and at the facility. - Contact an Adult Home Specialist at your county Department of Social Services for information on adult care home inspection reports on specific adult care homes.
 You may also want to contact your county Nursing Home/Adult Care Home Community Advisory Committee or the Regional Ombudsman for information.
 Call Land of Sky Regional Council at 828-251-6622 or 1-800-727-0557 to get a Community Advisory Committee contact number or to speak with the Regional Ombudsman. - It is important to visit the home!
 In addition to arranging a meeting with the administrator or supervisor-in-charge, make unexpected visits on weekends (during visiting hours) and at meal times at the home.
 Identify yourself to the staff and ask if you might walk through the facility to determine if you or your relative could live there comfortably.
 Remember to respect the residents' right to privacy as you visit.
 Use your eyes, ears, and nose to determine if residents are receiving reasonable, proper care.
-Ask about the administrator's and the supervisor's involvement with the facility and its residents the hours they are on site, the stability of the staff, and the manner in which problems are solved. - · Choose a home that would be convenient for family members and friends to visit. - Carefully examine the facility's contract.
-Note what services are included and what services (such as beauty shop appointments) require additional fees.
-Before signing an admission contract with a nursing home, be wary of Pre-Dispute Arbitration Agreements in Long-Term Care Facility.
-"When consumers sign an arbitration agreement, they sign away forever their constitutional right to a trial by jury.
-Such a decision should be given careful consideration...."
-(Resource: The Consumer Voice.)
-It is recommended that you contact an attorney for more information. - Ask about any special needs the resident might have.
+Ask about the administrator's and the supervisor's involvement with the facility and its residents the hours they are on site, the stability of the staff, and the manner in which problems are solved. - Choose a home that would be convenient for family members and friends to visit. - Carefully examine the facility's contract.
+Note what services are included and what services (such as beauty shop appointments) require additional fees. - Ask about any special needs the resident might have.
 For example, what provision is made for one who is allergic to smoke or one who must have a special diet?